KnightOfLight/inspirational.thoughts/README.md

 ### Support or Contact

-Having trouble with Great Saying?
+Having trouble with Weather and Weather?
 Fell free to contact us at darklir@gmail.com and we’ll help you sort it out.